 Factors Affecting Child Support in California

-California has a statewide uniform “Guideline” for calculating child support according to a complex formula largely based on each parent’s income and custodial time with the child.
+California has a statewide uniform “Guideline” for calculating monetary support according to a complex formula largely based on each parent's income and custodial time with the child.
 The Guideline figure is automatically presumed to be correct, and the court is not authorized to order payments above or below Guideline except in very limited situations, in which case the court may apply a “hardship deduction” to the calculation.
 The Guideline calculation generally depends on:

 - Each parent's annual income or earnings

 - The number of children the parents have together